Chasing Gemütlichkeit: Why Germans Invented Christmas

 The Iron Curtain fell in 1989.
 Christoph eventually won a scholarship to study in the USA.
 He has since traveled the world, building Dressler Detours on the belief that the best travel isn't visiting a place - it's understanding it.
 And nowhere does he embody that belief more completely than in the forests he grew up in.

 On this day of the Detour, Christoph takes us home.
 Mere minutes from Coburg, the remnants of the Inner East German Wall still mark the landscape - watchtowers, fence lines, the topography of a divided world.
-We visit a watchtower-turned-museum, where the local director brings the history alive with the specificity that only comes from having actually lived nearby.
-Hearing about the Iron Curtain in a history book is one thing.
-Standing in a watchtower with someone who grew up in its shadow is another entirely.

 Taste & Tradition: Bamberg, Coburg & Dresden